-During that waiting season, have you faced setbacks that made you wonder if you even looked like the promise God gave you?
+During that waiting season, have you faced more setbacks that made you wonder if you looked like the promise God gave you or if you heard God correctly?

 If so, you are not alone.